 - There are ample opportunities for children to use mathematical skills as they collect and sort objects.

 - Sometimes specific activities can be planned to link in with classroom topics but often the most productive sessions come when the children lead themselves.

-- We always need Parents to come along and help at Forest School.
+- We always need Parents to come along and help with Outdoor Learning.
 Please ensure you book an induction with the School Office, prior to your first session.
 You can volunteer for any session, if you are unable to help with your own child's group.
-Speak to your Class Teacher or the School Office to sign up.
+Speak to your Class Teacher or the School Office to sign up and complete an induction.